 You do not have to be a member to apply for a loan, but you have to join prior to disbursing a loan.

-Yes.
-With Central At Home, the credit union’s free online banking service or mobile banking, you can transfer funds from your savings or checking account to your loan account.
+Yes, with the credit union’s free online banking or mobile banking, you can transfer funds from your savings or checking account to your loan account.
 As long as there are sufficient funds in your account, your payment will be made immediately.
 You can register for online banking and mobile banking using your account number and electronic services PIN.

-Direct deposit and payroll deduction are services offered by your employer to enable you to conveniently make deposits to your credit union accounts.
-With direct deposit, your entire net paycheck is automatically deposited into one or more of your accounts on payday, and is available for use that same day.
+Direct deposit is a service offered by your employer to enable you to conveniently make deposits to your credit union accounts.
+With direct deposit, your entire net paycheck or a portion of it is automatically deposited into one of your accounts on payday, and is available for use that same day.